17 years old, 43%, lutheran, peated cask, review, scotch, the balvenie, theology, Whiskey, whisky

 In the flickering light of the new flame’s nativity, as is my custom when enjoying The Balvenie, I call for all in attendance to pay careful homage to the sound of the cork’s retreat.
 In this case, the crowd consists of my bride, the rustling maple trees near the street that overarch my driveway, and the secluded oak trees in the rear of the neighboring yard.
-With regard to the trees, it’s worth their while to listen—namely the oaks.
+Concerning the trees, it’s worth their while to listen—namely the oaks.
 Their kin played a part in this edition’s birth.

-I received this bottle of The Balvenie 17 year old Peated Cask as a gift from the son of one of my parish members.
+I received this bottle of The Balvenie 17 Peated Cask as a gift from the son of one of my parish members.
 He flies C-130s for the Navy.
 He called his mother about three weeks ago to let her know he would be landing in Scotland and wanted to know if I wanted anything in particular.
-She called me that night at about 9 p.m. and asked if I had a fancy for any particular bottle.
+She called me that night at about 9 PM and asked if I had a fancy for any special bottle.
 What a joy it was to receive this edition.
 Well done, Commander!

-Even as the smoke from the fire before me is now wafting pixied sparks into the sky, the nose of this single malt is strong and undeterred as it, too, desires all of your senses and rises in tandem carrying similar but much more interesting mythical wonders.
-Finished in new American oak casks, at first scent, this wonderful edition indeed offers the peatiness teased upon the label.
-But in the midst of the earthy, swirling moss, The Balvenie’s typical honeyed incantation is spoken and I am lured by the indication of something beyond the edge of these woods that is much sweeter.
+Even as the smoke from the fire is now wafting pixie sparks into the sky, the nose of this single malt is strong and undeterred as it, too, desires all of your senses and rises in tandem, carrying similar but much more interesting mythical wonders.
+Finished in new American oak casks, this delightful edition indeed offers the peatiness teased by the label.
+But amid the earthy, swirling moss, The Balvenie’s typical honeyed incantation is spoken, and I’m lured by the indication of something much sweeter beyond the edge of these woods.

 With the first sip, the palate experiences the unfurling tapestry of a sweeter spice influenced by oak, rolling and billowing on the mossy plumes I met before.

-The finish, so nice, but short, very clean, leaving you wondering just how something so wonderful could be gone so swiftly—like the tiny ember that pops free in the fire, the sound grabbing your attention that you would be amazed by its fleeting beauty; and you follow, follow, follow it to the sky – then it’s gone.
+The finish is lovely but short and very clean, leaving you wondering just how something so wonderful could be gone so swiftly—like the tiny ember that pops free in the fire, its sound grabbing your attention, astonishing you with its fleeting beauty.
+You follow, follow, follow—then it’s gone.